NixOS/nix/src/nix/flake.md

   Git/Mercurial flakes, this is the commit time of commit *rev*, while for tarball flakes, it's the most recent timestamp of any file inside the tarball.

+Attributes that start with `__` are internal or experimental and may be removed in future versions.

 ## Types